chronologos/tiger-compiler/TypeChecker/type_checker_thoughts.md

 At the second vardec, we add `b|->someRecordType2` to the venv.
 We then look up `someRecordType2` in the tenv and see that it has one field with symbol `a` and type `someRecordType1`.The `someRecordType1` derived from the second line came from the closure of `someRecordType2`'s get_fields method. it does not have the same unit ref as the someRecordType1 in the tenv.

-Aha.
-So when we repeatedly call transty on typedec, the typedec was pass in has to be truncated from the currently processed element onwards.
-So, using **CASE 7** as an example again, if we have a typedec:
+*NOTE*: when we repeatedly call transty on typedec, the typedec was pass in has to be truncated from the currently processed element onwards.

+Why?
+Well, using **CASE 7** as an example again, if we have a typedec:
 ```
 [{name=r, ty=RecordTy(...)}, {name=rr, ty=RecordTy(...)}, {name=a,ty=NameTy(...)}, {name=b,ty=NameTy(...)}]
 ```